Organisations Empowering Diversity and Inclusion Through Mentoring

 I decided to look at some of the incredibly successful companies in Ireland that are empowering Diversity and Inclusion in Ireland today:

-The Willing and Able Mentoring (WAM) programme is designed to give access to the labour market for graduates with at least a level 8 degree and have a disability.
-Ahead then work with a range of businesses (some of whom you can see in this image) to provide paid work placements for a minimum of six months for these graduates.
-Graduates are only allowed 2 placements through the WAM programme.
-All successful graduates are given a mentor upon starting in the organisation that hires them, to ease their transition into the company and answer any questions the new employee may have.
-According to their website “he WAM Programme has provided over 550 placements for graduates with disabilities”
+The Willing and Able Mentoring (WAM) programme is designed to give access to the labour market for graduates with disability who have a Level 6 NFQ and above.
+AHEAD then work with a range of businesses (some of whom you can see in this image) to provide fully paid, graduate level work placements for a minimum of six months.
+All successful graduates placed with a WAM employer are given a mentor upon starting in the organisation that hires them, to ease their transition into the company and answer any questions the new employee may have.
+According to their website “The WAM Programme has provided over 650 placements for graduates with disabilities”.

 Business In The Community has several different employment programmes to cater for different underrepresented groups in employment, and the common themes are improving candidates’ lack of interview preparation and understanding of Irish standards when preparing CV and Cover Letter. guidance, work experience opportunities and issues around stigmas of certain groups.
 These programmes include :